Let's Talk

 • User-generated sources: Social posts, website interactions, or product reviews.

-Once collected, the data must be cleaned and preprocessed by fixing errors, handling missing values, and ensuring consistency.
+Once collected, the data must be cleaned and preprocessed to fix errors, handle missing values, and ensure consistency.
 This creates a strong foundation for deploying your AI agent.

 4️⃣ Choose Your Tech Stack

-The next step is to select the appropriate programming language, framework, and libraries.
-It must be chosen based on how your AI agent needs to understand text, analyze visuals, or make predictions.
+The next step in building an AI agent is choosing the right programming language, framework, and libraries based on how the agent should understand text, analyze visuals, or make predictions.

 LayerTool/PlatformsBest For